 One day, on a walk in the mountains with two companions, I was engaged in some idle thinking, or perhaps I should be honest and call it brooding.
 I had lately suffered a loss in my life that at times left me reeling.
 My thoughts went something like this:

 "We speak the language of death these days.

 "Our words are empty condoms, flat tires; and our grammar fails to connect them with any real meaning.

 "Oh, death, stand aside; make room for desire.
 Let us long again for something, anything; let us want again; let us long for longing, want for wanting.
 End this separation of without and within.
 We are more than permutations of mind and matter.

-"We are more than impotence standing in a trance; we are more than the ramifications of mankind's ugly past, multitudinous, malignant mutations."
+"We are more than impotence standing in line in a trance; we are more than the ramifications of mankind's ugly past, multitudinous, malignant mutations."

 I guess I had been talking, or brooding if you want to call it that, out loud, because my two walking companions, one a skeptic, the other a philosopher, commented: